-Th AF may send requirement for Packet Delay Variation (i.e. between UE to PSA UPF) monitoring and reporting to the PCF, together with the requirement for packet delay measurements.
-The PCF generates the authorized QoS Monitoring policy for the service data flow based on both, Packet Delay Variation request and the QoS Monitoring request
+Th AF may send a request to PCF for Packet Delay Variation (i.e. between UE to PSA UPF) monitoring and reporting, together with the request for packet delay monitoring and reporting.
+The PCF may generate the authorized QoS Monitoring policy for the service data flow based on both, Packet Delay Variation monitoring request and the QoS Monitoring request for packet delay.

-The Packet Delay Variation request includes the following:
+The Packet Delay Variation monitoring request includes the following:

-- Packet Delay Variation parameters to be measured (UL, DL or RT packet delay variation);
+- Packet Delay Variation to be measured (UL, DL or RT packet delay variation);

 - frequency of reporting (event triggered or periodic):